-Questions related to the content of the Funding Opportunity Announcement must be submitted to DE-FOA-0001808@netl.doe.gov.
+Questions related to the content of the Funding Opportunity Announcement must be submitted to DE-FOA-0001919@netl.doe.gov and shall be submitted not later than three business days before the Full Applications are due.
+Questions submitted after that date may not allow the Government sufficient time to respond.